-- Are mirrors or STOP signs posted at blind spots?
+- Mirrors or STOP signs are posted at blind spots?

 - Are directional signs posted, legible, and well lit?

-- Are there clearly marked designated pedestrian walkways?
+- There are clearly marked designated pedestrian walkways?

 - Are there clearly marked, designated handicapped parking spots?

-- Are handicap spots 8 foot wide with 5 foot access aisle?
+- Handicap spots is 8 foot wide with 5 foot access aisle?

-- Lot bumpers are less than 6.5 in height?
+- Bumpers are less than 6.5 in height?

 - Lot bumpers visible and easily identified?